 Step 8.
 Select PM Template

 Templates are tools that can be used as data entry shortcuts to help you create schedules faster.
 There may be templates available for purchase from Dude Solutions and you can create your own templates as well.
 These templates will provide you with a set of tasks in Step 11.
 You can add to or edit these tasks if needed.
-If you do not find a template you want to use, you can simply click Create My Own Schedule. *Note: To view the PM Template Library, you must use the Internet Explorer web browser.
+If you do not find a template you want to use, you can simply click Create My Own Schedule. *Note: You must use either the Internet Explorer web browser or an Internet Explorer extension, if working in a different web browser, in order to view the PM Template Library.

 Step 9.
 Define Job Start Up